COVID-19 (Coronavirus) Updates, FAQs and Resources. Properly worn face coverings are required for entry on all PTC campuses. Read More ...

 |Total Credit Hours||63.0|

-- Students must have all the tools, supplies, books and class notes prior to orientation.
+Students must have all the tools, supplies, books and class notes prior to orientation.
 Students may use their own tools and equipment or purchase these items from the school.
-NOTE: Students who do not have all the required items will be dropped from enrollment and placed at the BOTTOM of the waitlist- NO EXCEPTIONS.
+NOTE: Students who do not have all the required items will be withdrawn from the Gunsmithing program, and may re-register for classes in a future semester.